BySowi/Portfolio/README.md

-This is a portfolio who show my evolution of coding website or projecte.
+This is a portfolio showing my evolution in coding websites and projects.